 Having polished off our main courses, we were feeling so full that we actually decided to skip dessert (believe me, I don’t do this often!)
 I guess we should’ve gone for the 8oz rump steaks instead!
 The dessert menu looked lovely though, with five tempting options including Warm Waffles with fresh fruit and ice cream (£3.95) or ice cream and caramel syrup (£3.75), and Warm Salted Caramel and Chocolate Fondue for sharing (£9.15).

 We both enjoyed our first meal at The Slug and Lettuce, and as the restaurant is so near to my work place I will definitely be returning in future on Mondays, when all food is half price!
-Although I probably wouldn’t order the steak again, I’m looking forward to trying out a gourmet flatbread or sandwich for lunch!
+Although I probably wouldn’t order the steak again, I’m looking forward to trying out a gourmet flatbread or sandwich for lunch.
+You can find another South Wales branch of The Slug and Lettuce in Swansea.

 The Slug and Lettuce